 2. Many languages, varieties, dialects, and accents

 Do you speak Chinese?
 Which one?
-Do you know there are many types of the Chinese language, and it comes in many flavors?
+Do you know there are many types of the Chinese language, and they come in many flavors?

 That’s right.
 Mainland China is vast in terms of area, population, ethnic groups, and history.

-It is so diverse that every region has its own dialects and languages.
-The amount of regional linguistic differences is unimaginable.
+It is so diverse that every region has its own dialects and languages, and the number of regional linguistic differences is unimaginable.

 As a learner, you will find many types and variants.
-Wu and Yue, Jin, Xiang, Huizhou, and Pinghua are just a few examples.
+Wu and Yue, Jin, Xiang, Huizhou, and Pinghua are examples.

-Some of them are just dialects.
-But most of them are not mutually intelligible and are totally separate languages.
+Some are just dialects, but most are not mutually intelligible and are separate languages.

 The Chinese government made Standard Chinese, or Putonghua (普通话), mainland China’s official national language.
-Almost two-thirds speak it of the population.
+Almost two-thirds of the population speaks it.

 Still, hundreds of regional languages, accents, dialects, and varieties exist.
 This makes Chinese more complex than it already is.